Why is money so stressful? (Reduce financial anxiety today)

 Money is one of the most common sources of stress in people’s lives.
 It’s often identified as the number one stressor for people worldwide and the 2nd most common cause of marriage breakups.

-Money is stressful because it’s often used to measure success, which can lead to feelings of inadequacy or failure.
-It’s also a common cause of conflict in relationships, and it can be a major source of anxiety if you’re struggling to make ends meet or cope with debt.
+Money is stressful because it’s often used to measure success, leading to feelings of inadequacy or failure.
+It’s also a common cause of conflict in relationships and can be a major source of anxiety if you’re struggling to make ends meet or cope with debt.

 In this article, we’ll explore some of the reasons why money is so stressful and offer some tips on how to deal with financial stress